Moesif JavaScript Browser SDK

 • When set to localStorage (the default setting), will write session info to localStorage and then replicate to a cookie for redundancy.
 This ensures that if the user clears local storage or visits a different subdomain (like from docs.acmeinc.com to acmeinc.com), there is still a cookie to fall back to and the user can be accurately attributed.
 This setting is recommended for most applications.

 • When set to cookie, session info and anonymous ids is persisted to cookies only.
 No local storage is used.
+Note: If you’re using the requirePublishingConsent feature, the pending events queue will NOT persist across page refreshes in this mode (stored in-memory only).

 • When set to none, nothing will be persisted.
 Not recommended except for advanced use cases or testing.
 Refreshing the browser tab will create a new user session.
+Note: The pending events queue (when using requirePublishingConsent) will also not persist across page refreshes in this mode.

 Keep in mind if a user clears both their cookies and their local storage, then a new anonymousId will be generated, As long as you called identifyUser before the data was cleared, Moesif will still merge the two sessions.